 During this process, I’ll consult people with the experience I’m looking for (the experts!).
 I’ll ask them for recommended reading, and other folks I should connect with.
 Again, follow up on everything they suggest, and boil the ocean.

 Once I’ve got a good lay of the land, I am equipped to figure out where best to go next.
 This is when I will focus and go deep on a particular topic.
 This phase is about developing a high degree of mastery within a specific sub-topic.
 I try to keep that area of focus pretty tight so that I can actually make meaningful progress on deepening my expertise.
+The key at this point is to close yourself off to distractions.
+There will be a hundred other shiny objects all vying for your attention, but once you commit to going deep in a particular area, you need to be ruthless about your focus.

 Once a reasonable degree of expertise and competency is developed in one area, then it’s good to step back.
 Pull up to 30K feet again and review the lay of the land using the intimate knowledge of where you went deep to inform how you view the broader topic.
 Choose the next area of focus that makes sense to reinforce your previous learnings, then go deep again.